Kitware/CMake/Modules/readme.txt

 XXX_LIBRARY		Name of XXX Library.
 A User may set this and XXX_INCLUDE_DIR to ignore to force non-use of XXX.
 XXX_YY_LIBRARY		Name of YY library that is part of the XXX system.
 It may or may not be required to use XXX.
+XXX_INCLUDE_DIR        	Where to find xxx.h, etc.  (XXX_INCLUDE_PATH was considered bad because a path includes an actual filename.)
+XXX_YY_INCLUDE_DIR      Where to find xxx_yy.h, etc.

 For tidiness's sake, try to keep as many options as possible out of the cache, leaving at least one option which can be used to disable use of the module, or locate a not-found library (e.g. XXX_ROOT_DIR).
 For the same reason, mark most cache options as advanced.